-The forward solver was tested and validated against a 4-shell spherical phantom, and low $(64 \times 64 \times 44)$ and high $(256 \times 256 \times 176)$ resolution human MRI data.
-For comparison purposes, the MRI data where segmented into only four tissue types their values were set to those in the spherical model (cl.
+The forward solver was tested and validated against a 4-shell spherical phantom, and low $(64 \times 64 \times 44)$ and high $(256 \times 256 \times 176)$ voxels resolution human MRI data.
+For comparison purposes, the initial MRI data segmentation into ten tissues types as it is shown in the top row of Fig.3 was reduced to only four tissue types.
+Their values were set to those in the spherical model (cl.
 Table 1).
-When we computed potentials at standard locations for the 129 electrodes configuration montage on the spherical phantom and compared the results with the analytical solution [2] available for a 4-shell spherical phantom we observed good agreement, save for some minor discrepancies (average error is no more than a few percents) caused by the mesh orientation effects (the cubic versa spherical symmetry).
+We computed potentials at standard locations for the 129 electrodes configuration montage on the spherical phantom and compared the results with the analytical solution [2] available for a 4-shell spherical phantom in Fig. 4.
+One can we see very good agreement, save for some minor discrepancies caused by the mesh orientation effects (the cubic versa spherical symmetry).